MarissaRamotar/RepData_PeerAssessment1/PA1_template.md

 ## 10      900     143.
 ## # ... with 278 more rows
 ```
-From the above, the 5-minute interval on average across all the days in the dataset, containing the maximum number of steps is the 835 interval.
+From the above, the 5-minute interval on average across all the days in the dataset, containing the maximum number of steps is the 835 minute interval, consistent with time series plot above.

 ## Imputing missing values